 - Since the early 2000s, there has been a steady decline in the number of children in foster care, with a similar decline in the number of children waiting to be adopted.
 (Update: 2017, the numbers are on the rise again, most likely due to the opioid crisis.)

 If you are considering adopting a baby from foster care, you will need to decide whether to use a private adoption agency or adopt through your local child welfare agency.
-This tip sheet will help: Differences Between Public and Private Foster Care Agencies.
+There are pros and cons to each option.
+This tip sheet will help you parse through them to choose what is right for your family: Differences Between Public and Private Foster Care Agencies.